 General emergency procedures are described in the Study Abroad Handbook and Murdoch University staff are available if difficulties arise.
-You will receive an emergency contact card at orientation; be sure to keep it in your wallet at all times.
+You will receive an emergency contact card at orientation; be sure to keep it in your wallet always.
 The information is also on the Contact Names & Addresses page of this guide.